-Other information
+Other Information

 The directors are responsible for the other information.
-The other information comprises the information included in the Entity's annual report for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Institute's annual report for the year ended 30 June 2023 but does not include the financial report and our auditor's report thereon.
 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.
 In connection with our audit of the financial report, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial report or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work we have performed on the other information obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Mazars Assurance Pty Ltd ABN: 13 132 902 188 | Authorised Audit Company: 338599 Liability limited by a scheme approved under Professional Standards Legislation mazars

-INDEPENDENT AUDIT REPORT TO THE MEMBERS OF THE REAL ESTATE INSTITUTE of Queensland Limited

-Independent Audit Report to the members of The Real Estate Institute of Queensland Limited

-Responsibilities of Directors for the Financial Report
+Responsibilities of the Directors for the Financial Report

-The directors of the Company are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The Directors of the Institute are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the Directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the directors are responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the Company or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the Directors are responsible for assessing the Institute's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the Institute or to cease operations, or have no realistic alternative but to do so.